OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 ### Building the Circuit

 We're going to be providing power to the LED just like we did in the two previous experiments.
-The only difference is the speed at which we turn the LED on and off!
+The only difference is the speed at which we turn the LED on and off, and that will be taken care of in the software!

 #### What You'll Need